The curse of searching for gold.. Paralysis and blindness in Sudan

 Leave farming for gold

-A report issued in January by a group of Sudanese researchers showed that about 450 thousand tons of gold mining tailings filled with mercury are spread in the area in the Nile River State.
+A report issued in January by a group of Sudanese researchers showed that regarding 450 thousand tons of gold mining tailings filled with mercury are spread in the area in the Nile River State.

 Samples of blood, urine, drinking water, and soil in several parts of the state showed high levels of mercury traces, according to the report.
 The Sudanese researcher in the field of environment, Saleh Ali, stressed that getting rid of this waste needs “specialists and specific treatment, and this should be done away from places of residence and water sources.”